secretstartups/handbook/job-families/sales/director-customer-operations/index.html.md

 title: Director of Customer Success Operations
 ---

-The Director of Customer Success Operations is responsible for defining, leading, and tracking strategic and operational programs and initiatives to improve GitLab’s ability to effectively and efficiently deliver to customer and GitLab objectives.
-Director of Customer Operations works highly cross-functional orchestrating results with Customer Success, Sales, Marketing, Product and Engineering, Support, People Operations, and Finance.
+The Director of Customer Success Operations Job Family is responsible for defining, leading, and tracking strategic and operational programs and initiatives to improve GitLab’s ability to effectively and efficiently deliver to customer and GitLab objectives.
+The Customer Operations Team works cross-functionally orchestrating results with Customer Success, Sales, Marketing, Product and Engineering, Support, People Operations, and Finance.

+## Levels

+### Director of Customer Success Operations

-The Director of Customer Success Operations reports to the [Sr. Director, Sales Operations](https://about.gitlab.com/job-families/sales/sales-operations/#senior-director-sales-operations).
+The Director of Customer Success Operations reports to the [Sr. Director, Customer Success Operations](https://about.gitlab.com/job-families/sales/director-customer-operations).

-## Job Grade
+#### Job Grade

 The Director Customer Success Operations is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades)

-## Responsibilities
+#### Responsibilities

 * Define, lead, and track strategic and operational programs to successful completion
 * Develop and deliver GTM initiatives to improve the effectiveness and efficiency of sales and adoption capabilities for GitLab prospects and customer, including: